goong-io/goong-map-react/examples/deckgl-overlay/README.md

 ## Usage

-To run this example, you need a [Mapbox token](http://visgl.github.io/react-map-gl/docs/get-started/mapbox-tokens).
+To run this example, you need a [Goong Maptiles Key](https://account.goong.io).
 You can either set it as `GOONG_MAPTILES_KEY` in `src/app.js`, or set a `GoongAccessToken` environment variable in the command line.

 ```bash
 npm i